In South Korea, you can see every store where COVID-19-positive people have been

 Researchers didn’t measure the cost of that infringement upon people’s privacy, but they say that that loss of privacy has to be measured against the benefits to public health.
 Months into this pandemic, Lee says, “people are experiencing and feeling the cost of the full lockdown.
 That’s why there’s a huge demand for reopening the businesses and economy.”
 In the wake of the first reopenings, though, more than a dozen states have seen record highs of new COVID-19 cases, and health experts warned early on about a possible second wave.

 “What I’m recommending to the U.S. is now seriously discussing this possibility [of public disclosure,] because the social agreement for surveillance is needed,” he says, though he notes this has to go hand in hand with more testing, To Lee, we need to find a balance between public health and privacy.
-The U.S. couldn’t implement a national public disclosure practice immediately anyway, because it requires new legislation and legal and tech infrastructure like new agreements between private companies and government.
+The U.S. couldn’t implement a national public disclosure practice immediately anyway, because it requires new legislation and legal and tech infrastructure such as new agreements between private companies and government.
 But, he says, “We can think about applying the Korean strategy to a smaller scale, at a city or company or university.”